spacesprotocol/spaces-website/content/index.md

 After an auction is finalized, the Space is represented as a Bitcoin UTXO.
 Space UTXOs can hold any value, just like regular Bitcoin UTXOs.
 Moreover, any coin a user might already possess can be converted or "marked" as the Space's UTXO.
-Since they are indistinguishable from standard UTXOs, they can be used for payment in Bitcoin transactions and returned as change.
+They're similar in principle to Colored Coins[^6] except they're indistinguishable from standard UTXOs.
+They can be used for payment in Bitcoin transactions, and returned as change.
 Space UTXOs do not necessarily expand Bitcoin's UTXO set size more than a normal UTXO used to hold value would.
 The protocol encourages their use in transactions, serving a dual purpose: it facilitates regular Bitcoin transactions and simultaneously renews the Space's registration, thereby preventing its expiration.

 There's one rule when it comes to transacting with Space UTXOs.
 If a Space UTXO is used as an input at a certain index within a transaction, the corresponding output or change, i.e. - the new Space UTXO must be placed at the next sequential index.
 For instance, if the Space UTXO is at input index 2, then the new UTXO must be at output index 3.
 This facilitates trustless and non-interactive resale of Spaces in secondary marketplaces by creating a PSBT with signature type `SINGLE|ANYONECANPAY` using the Space as the input and the required payment is set as the output.